History of the Bosnia and Herzegovina national football team: Early years of Bosnia-Herzegovina

-Post-war years
+Post-war period

 Bosnia and Herzegovina's first qualifying attempt for any major tournament saw them grouped with Greece, Denmark, and two former Yugoslav republics Croatia and Slovenia during qualifiers for the 1998 FIFA World Cup.
 On 1 September 1996, captained by Mehmed Baždarević, Bosnia and Herzegovina made their UEFA debut going down 3–0 versus Greece in their first ever official major tournament qualifying match.
 Bosnia and Herzegovina finished the group in fourth position, having beaten Slovenia twice, and beating Denmark 3–0 at home.
 Fuad Muzurović led the team at its first qualifying campaign.
 In the eventual tournament, Denmark reached Quarter-finals stage while Croatia took bronze.

 Mišo Smajlović's Bosnia and Herzegovina side only won 3 games from 10 played in the UEFA Euro 2000 qualifying campaign.
 The results were two losses against the Czech Republic, two losses against Scotland, a win and a draw against the Faroe Islands and Estonia respectively and a win and a loss against Lithuania.
 The team finished in third place level on points with Lithuania and Estonia but with a better head-to-head record.

 On 25 April 2000, Bosnia and Herzegovina played a humanitarian game for Bosnian and Herzegovinian orphans against FIFA's World Stars XI in front of 25,000 people at the Koševo Stadium in Sarajevo.
 The game finished 0–1 in favour of the Stars through a Roberto Baggio penalty.
 Dunga and Ali Daei also made appearances for the World XI.

 Bosnia-Herzegovina squad in March 2002 under manager Blaž Slišković ahead of UEFA Euro 2004 qualifying campaign.

 In the World Cup 2002 qualifying round, the Bosnians and Herzegovinians continued the bad form and finished in fourth place, behind Spain, Austria and Israel having only beaten Liechtenstein both home and away.
 After this campaign Blaž Slišković was named to replace coach Mišo Smajlović.